iaankrynauw/SublimeInstallationandPlugins/README.md

 Search for `TypeScript`.
 Install by selecting TypeScript.

-##Finding other packages for new langauges
+##Finding other packages for new languages

 Find other language packages to install at https://packagecontrol.io/.

+##Finding other packages for new languages
 Read this  https://mattbrictson.com/sublime-text-3-recommendations#packages for packages with extra functionallity for Ruby on Rails.